SMRhadou/SMRhadou.github.io/_pages/about.md

 __

 <u><b>News</b></u>
+<br><b>Jan.
+2026:</b> Our paper <a href="https://bit.ly/CDUshort">Unrolled graph neural networks for constrained optimization</a>; got accepted to ICASSP 2026.
+<br><b>Dec.
+2025:</b> Presented our papers <a href="https://neurips.cc/virtual/2025/loc/san-diego/123300">Unrolled neural networks for constrained optimization</a>  and <a href="https://neurips.cc/virtual/2025/loc/san-diego/123316">A constrained optimization perspective of unrolled transformers</a> at NeurIPS workoshop on Constrained Optimization for Machine Learning.
+<br><b>Dec.
+2025:</b> Presented our paper <a href="https://bit.ly/Wireless-neurips">GNN-parametrized diffusion policies for wireless resource allocation</a> at NeurIPS workoshop on New Perspectives in Advancing Graph Machine Learning.
 <br><b>Sep.
 2025:</b> Three papers got accepted to NeurIPS workshops.
 Details to follow.
 <br><b>Sep.
 2025:</b> Two new preprints are out: <a href="https://bit.ly/CDUshort">Unrolled graph neural networks for constrained optimization</a>; and <a href="https://bit.ly/GSigDiff">Graph signal generative diffusion models</a>.
 <br><b>Sep.
 2025:</b> Our paper <a href="https://bit.ly/GDMWC">Generative diffusion models for resource allocation in wireless networks</a> got accepted to  IEEE Int.
 Workshop on Computational Advances in Multi-Sensor Adaptive Processing (CAMSAP). <b> Oral</b>.